getodk/docs/odkx-src/getting-started-2-user.rst

   These other views can be useful if you need to access and complete data records that do not yet have location data and cannot therefore be displayed on a map.
 Try these other views now.

 Now back out of the *geotagger* table view and return to the custom home screen.
 Choose the three-horizontal-line icon on the top menu bar and choose :menuselection:`Sync`.
-This opens up ODK Services in its sync activity.
+This opens up ODK-X Services in its sync activity.
 Sync your device with the server (choose :guilabel:`Sync Noaw`).
 This will push your newly added record to the server.
-You can see this by browsing to https://opendatakit-simpledemo.appspot.com click on the :guilabel:`ODK Tables` tab, choose the :guilabel:`View Table` sub-tab, and select the *geotagger* table.
+You can see this by browsing to https://opendatakit-simpledemo.appspot.com click on the :guilabel:`ODK-X Tables` tab, choose the :guilabel:`View Table` sub-tab, and select the *geotagger* table.

 If you then repeat these steps with a different device, you can see that the two devices can share and exchange data, and revisions to this data, whenever they synchronize to the server.